sahilgk-cms/bookspgs/README.md

 ```bash
 \q
 ```
-Now run the load_data.py file to populate the database.
+Now run the load_data.py file to populate the database. zit will load the 3 csvs into the database.
 ```bash
 docker exec -it django_web python load_data.py
 ```